pl3onasm/CLRS/algorithms/graphs/scc/README.md

 Implementation: [SCC](https://github.com/pl3onasm/AADS/blob/main/algorithms/graphs/scc/scc.c)

-[^1]: Given the fact that connecting edges between components only go in one direction (see corrolary 20.15 in CLRS⁴), the reverse of these edges will only go in the opposite direction.
+[^1]: Given the fact that connecting edges between any two components can only go in one particular direction (see corrolary 20.15 in CLRS⁴), the reverse of these edges will only go in the opposite direction.